 Roti canai dough is made with flour, milk, salt, sugar, and ghee (or oil).
 The ingredients are mixed until it forms into a ball then it is allowed to rest.
 The dough is kneaded and allowed to rest once more.
 The dough is then cut into pieces and rolled into balls.
-The balls are coated with more ghee (or oil), covered with a damp towel and allowed to rest for a third time.
+The balls are coated with more ghee (or oil), covered with a damp towel and allowed to rest for the third time.

 The rested dough is rolled thinly on the oiled work surface.Continue to 3 of 7 below.

 03 of 07

 If you've watched with amazement how pizza bakers toss the dough into the air, spin it and repeat the process until the dough has doubled or even tripled in diameter, wait until you see what is done to roti canai dough.
 Like pizza dough, roti canai dough is thrown and spun in the air, and slapped against the oiled work surface.
 Unlike pizza dough, it is not enough that the dough is thin; roti canai dough is thrown, spun and slapped continuously until almost paper-thin.Continue to 4 of 7 below.

 04 of 07